 Ah yes, it is sobering to see your bad habits being played out by your offspring.
 Hopefully, it will stop at the chocolate.
 The thing you need to know about the Santa is that he was the third (maybe fourth), See’s chocolate Santa I had consumed since Christmas day.
 For those of you not familiar, they’re not small.
-I figured out, finally, that they are probably the single most emotion-packed, therefore very addictive, food I consume.
+I came to the realization that they are probably the single most emotion-packed, therefore very addictive item of food I consume.
 I don’t think I ever had a Christmas without them as a child.
-I say “them”, not just the “one” I got in my stocking because I’d usually end up with four or five per year.
+I say “them” not just the “one” I got in my stocking because I’d usually end up with four or five per year.
 You see, I had five older siblings, four of whom had spouses by the time I was a teenager.
 They all got Santa’s in their stockings and often would leave them behind when they left for their own homes.
 I couldn’t believe my luck!
 The thing was, though, I had to steal them away before my mom saw that they were still there, so eating them was always solitary and secret.
 Pretty interesting that I still, at the age of 42, feel the need to eat them that way, although now I’m hiding from my husband and children.
-I know…. it’s more than a little pathetic.
+I know… it’s more than a little pathetic.

 Serves (at least) 4